 - The process is highly confidential; only those potential buyers you select will find out your identity.

-- As an experienced business intermediaries we can help you understand and manage cultural differences during the process.
+- As an experienced business intermediaries we can help you understand and manage cultural differences during the process of selling your business.

 * “Le renouvellement de l’entrepreneuriat au Québec: Un regard de 2013 et 2018” Ministère des Finances et de l’Économie du Québec (MFEQ)

 Subscribe to our newsletters to stay on top of industry news, develop your knowledge and receive relevant, real-time advice.